CrystalW11/C_-Sharp_Notes/03-Add Logic To C# Console Applications/05-Add Looping Logic to Your Code Using the do-while and while/03-While iteration statements/While iteration statements.md

 2. Write your game code that implements each rule.

-3. Run your application and verify that your output meets the requirements.
+3. Run your application and verify that your output meets the requirements.ush 0-

     No matter how you do it, your code should produce a similar **output**: